ETFs | Education

 What is often most important when considering any investment is its fit within a particular portfolio.
 The objective and strategy of the investment as well as the exposures that it provides are often critical to the success and goals of the overall investment mandate.
 This level of due diligence should hold true for evaluating ETFs, especially now given the expansion of vehicle structures and enhanced complexity of strategies.
 More information can be found in each fund's prospectus.

 ETFs come in multiple management styles including passive, traditional active, scientific active, multi-manager active, and single and multi-factor smart beta strategies.
-Investors and financial intermediaries should evaluate which works as the best solutions for themselves and/or their clients.
+Investors and financial intermediaries should evaluate which works as a desirable solution for themselves and/or their clients.

 Once the strategy and management style are chosen, it is important to select the right manager to execute the strategy.
 Evaluating for manager expertise, skill, and specialization is a critical component of the due diligence process.